Ejyeyang/Ejyeyang/README.md

 **Manager, E-Z Mart** _(April 2017 - October 2019, Tacoma, WA)_

-- Processing a hundred or more cash, credit or EBT transactions daily.
+- Processed a hundred or more cash, credit or EBT transactions daily.
-- Managing all inventory ranging from soft drinks to tobacco products.
+- Managed all inventory ranging from soft drinks to tobacco products.
 - Experience with resolving difficult situations involving customers every other day.

 **Sales Person, AutoNation Honda of Renton** _(January 2016 - April 2017, Renton, WA)_

-- Utilizing central database to contact potential customers and inquire about their needs.
+- Utilized central database to contact potential customers and inquire about their needs.
-- Anticipating customer requirements to present the right product to the customer.
+- Anticipated customer requirements to present the right product to the customer.
-- Giving customized presentations to visiting customers by adapting to their different needs.
+- Provided customized presentations to visiting customers by adapting to their different needs.
 - Coming up with creative solutions to resolve day to day issues to complete challenging sales.

 ### _Skills/Interests_